Stonepeople/T4J/README.md

 ## 3. Installing and loading packages

-Write/copy into the script:

-# Install packages
+Let's start by making sure we have the tidyverse - write/copy into your script:

 `install.packages("tidyverse")`
 `install.packages("writexl")`

-Now put the cursor anywhere in the second sentence and click: you have just written and executed your first R script!
+Now put the cursor anywhere in the second sentence and click "run": this executes your first R script!

 Notes:
 •	R comes with open source packages, created by programmers to ease our work and to make scripts shorter and easier to understand.